Radon333/FastAPI-image-processing/README.md

-# RESTfulAPI template for image processing backend with ML models
+# REST API template for image processing backend with ML model